 A co-branded contest offers greater reach, new audiences, and a unique experience for contest entrants.

 The Woobox example from our last point is also a great example of how partnering with a complementary brand can help you gain exposure.

 Even though the contest focus is around the Mall of America branding, every hotel in their giveaway poll is gaining exposure and being discovered by new potential clients through the contest.

 Some other examples of mutually beneficial contest collaborations include:

 - A hotel partnering with local restaurants and bars to create a unique “foodie” experience

 - An airline, hotel, and festival partnering to create a one of a kind music inspired travel experience

 - An airline, hotel chain, and business partnering to create a unique travel job opportunity, similar to what Behr Paint launched earlier in the year.
 Behr Paint created a contest choosing one winner to travel the world to find inspiration for creating new paint colors and quirky names.
 The winner received all-expense paid flights, lodging, and prepaid adventures.

-Recap: 5 Contest Ideas Travel & Hospitality Marketers Should Try Out
+Recap: 5 Contest Ideas for Travel & Hospitality Marketing

 We mentioned that travel and hospitality marketers need to include 4 travel content trends in their social media strategy.